bayesiandemography/bage/cran-comments.md

 # Submission, 6 October 2025, version 0.9.7

-- This submission is a response to an error detected by Prof. Ripley when testing `bage` under noLD: https://cran.r-project.org/web/checks/check_results_bage.html
+- This submission is a response to an error detected in a test of the package under noLD: https://cran.r-project.org/web/checks/check_results_bage.html

   The error message was as follows: